 There are 15 different bus lines in Esbjerg which together cover the entire city.
 In Esbjerg runs night buses on Fridays and Saturdays year round, however, interrupted by summer vacation.

-See also International Telephone Calls
+See also: International Telephone Calls

 Post Danmark A/S is Denmark's national postal service, and has a good reputation regarding service, speed and reliability.
 Sending a standard letter or postcard (up to 50 grams) costs 5 DKK within Denmark, 8 DKK to other European countries and 9 DKK outside Europe.
 Parcels up to 1 kilogram start at 75 DKK within Denmark, but are mostly 200 DKK or more to all other countries.
 The website has details about more prices and also about the opening hours of post offices, which vary widely from region to region but are usually open from around 9:30am until 5:00pm, 5:30pm on Thursdays.
 Most are open on Saturdays until 1:00pm.
 Apart from the post offices, some kiosks and newsagents sell stamps as well, and you will find postcards in many places.
 National and overseas mail must be placed in the red letterboxes that you will find almost everywhere.
 Collection times are posted on the letterboxes.
 As an alternative for sending parcels internationally, you might consider companies like TNT, UPS, DHL or FedEx, as they are fast, reliable and competitively priced in general.